nih-cfde/use-case-library-build/library/USERSTORY-6.md

 ---
-input: a list of phenotype concepts and dbGaP data files
+input: A list of phenotype concepts and dbGaP data files
-output: a list of dbGaP variable identifiers for multiple TOPMed studies
+output: A list of dbGaP variable identifiers for multiple TOPMed studies
-task: search metadata to identify dbGaP variables corresponding to phenotype concepts
+task: Search metadata to identify dbGaP variables corresponding to phenotype concepts
 tags:
 - TOPMed
 - dbGaP data files